tc39/proposal-dynamic-import/README.md

 * `import()` can be used from scripts, not just from modules.
 * If `import()` is used in a module, it can occur anywhere at any level, and is not hoisted.
+* `import()` accepts arbitrary strings (with runtime-determined template strings shown here), not just static string literals.
+* The presence of `import()` in the module does not establish a dependency which must be fetched and evaluated before the containing module is evaluated.
-* `import()` does not establish a dependency which can be statically analyzed, but instead dynamically imports a module's exports.
+* `import()` does not establish a dependency which can be statically analyzed.
+(However, implementations may still be able to perform speculative fetching in simpler cases like `import("./foo.js")`.)

 ## Alternative solutions explored